m-Just/slate/source/index.html.md

 ## Introduction
 This class implements all data communication methods with server.
 We use [Firebase](https://firebase.google.cn/) as our backend provider.
-In this project, we provide full backend supports, and can make minor adjustment according to your frontend development needs.
-You should handle all UI events, sending request to server, and respond to listened events, etc. For example:
+In this project, we provide full backend supports, and can make some adjustments according to your frontend development needs.
+Our demands are for you to handle all UI events, send request to server, and respond to listened events, etc. For example:

   * Show a message to user if he typed any invalid character in password input field.
-  * Create UI buttons, add listeners to them and send corresponding request to server, then handle the servers respond.
+  * Create UI buttons, listen on click events and send corresponding requests to server, then handle the server's response.
   * Listen on messages from the server, and show them to the user once the event is triggered.

 ## Examples